 Tools and Techniques is for more experienced players.
 It may consist of a number of three-hour sessions, often on a given evening.
 Topics are chosen to be helpful to the attendees, most of whom are active organists, or pianists wanting to learn how to become organists.
 Subjects may include hymn playing, basic improvisation, choir conducting, relations with clergy, and more.

 Choral Thursday is an event which draws in as many choirs as possible from the area.
 It aims to give choristers the chance to sing with a large group in SATB and to learn some new music.
 It also promotes the RCCO and raises the college profile in the community.

 Choral Clinic for Junior Choirs is an indoor camp for young singers, ranging in age from 8 to 18.
 It typically runs for a half day and enriches the music experience of all the participants.
 By drawing in a number of junior church choirs, it raises the college profile in the community.

-Details for each of these five programs, and guides to their success can be found under Resources for Centres.
+Details for each of these five programs, and guides to their success, can be found and downloaded for free in the members only area Resources for Centres.

 Information about a Centre's activities are crucial to professional development.
 Recitals and concerts offer both enjoyment and instruction, and these as well as other events are publicised to Centre members, often via a newsletter.
 Instead, or in addition, there may be an active website and Facebook account for the Centre, all of which sources of information aid musical knowledge and a sense of community.
 Newsletters vary widely in their frequency and depth, and are distributed free of charge to RCCO members attached to the Centre.